rust-lang/cargo/src/doc/src/reference/unstable.md

 * Original Pull Request: [#9322](https://github.com/rust-lang/cargo/pull/9322)
 * Tracking Issue: [#9453](https://github.com/rust-lang/cargo/issues/9453)

-Historically, Cargo has respected the `linker` and `runner` options (but _not_ `rustflags`) of `[target.<host triple>]` configuration sections when building and running build scripts, plugins, and other artifacts that are _always_ built for the host platform.
+Historically, Cargo's behavior for whether the `linker` and `rustflags` configuration options from environment variables and `[target]` are respected for build scripts, plugins, and other artifacts that are _always_ built for the host platform has been somewhat inconsistent.
+When `--target` is _not_ passed, Cargo respects the same `linker` and `rustflags` for build scripts as for all other compile artifacts.
+When `--target` _is_ passed, however, Cargo respects `linker` from `[target.<host triple>]`, and does not pick up any `rustflags` configuration.
+This dual behavior is confusing, but also makes it difficult to correctly configure builds where the host triple and the target triple happen to be the same, but artifacts intended to run on the build host should still be configured differently.

 `-Ztarget-applies-to-host` enables the top-level `target-applies-to-host` setting in Cargo configuration files which allows users to opt into different (and more consistent) behavior for these properties.
 When `target-applies-to-host` is unset, or set to `true`, in the configuration file, the existing Cargo behavior is preserved (though see `-Zhost-config`, which changes that default).
-When it is set to `false`, no options from `[target.<host triple>]` are respected for host artifacts.
-Furthermore, when set to `false`, host artifacts do not pick up flags from `RUSTFLAGS` or `[build]`, even if `--target` is _not_ passed to Cargo.
+When it is set to `false`, no options from `[target.<host triple>]`, `RUSTFLAGS`, or `[build]` are respected for host artifacts regardless of whether `--target` is passed to Cargo.
+To customize artifacts intended to be run on the host, use `[host]` ([`host-config`](#host-config)).

 In the future, `target-applies-to-host` may end up defaulting to `false` to provide more sane and consistent default behavior.
-When set to `false`, `host-config` can be used to customize the behavior for host artifacts.

 ```toml
 # config.toml